react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 If you specify a custom header, React Navigation will change it to `screen` automatically so that the header animated along with the screen instead.
 This means that you don't have to implement animations to animate it separately.

-Setting the `headerMode` prop to `screen` makes the header part of the screen, so you don't have to implement animations to animate it separately.

 But you might want to keep the floating header to have a different transition animation between headers.
 To do that, you'll need to specify `headerMode: 'float'` in the options, and then interpolate on the `progress.current` and `progress.next` props in your custom header.
 For example, following will cross-fade the header:

 ```js